 The Real Cost of Coordination Chaos

-The problem isn't that people are busy.
-The problem is that nobody can see when anyone else is free without asking.
-And asking creates more work, more back-and-forth, more frustration.
-It's a coordination tax that compounds every day.
+The problem isn’t that people are busy.
+It’s that nobody can see overlap without asking - and asking creates more work, more back-and-forth, and more frustration.
+It’s a coordination tax that compounds every week.

 What TimeLync Actually Does